w3c/editing/docs/clipboard-unsanitized/explainer.md

 *   snianu@microsoft.com

 ## Introduction
-Using DataTransfer object's setData and async clipboard write method, there are interop differences in how the HTML content is sanitized and written to the clipboard.
-It'd be beneficial for the web authors if async clipboard and setData APIs provide similar level of fidelity of HTML content during copy & paste operations so round tripping is possible without any interop differences such as losing formats, meta tags etc.
+DataTransfer object's `getData` and async clipboard `read()` methods have interop differences in how the HTML content is sanitized during paste operation. `getData` method returns unsanitized HTML content, but `read()` method uses the Browser sanitizer to strip out content from the HTML markup.
+It'd be beneficial for the web authors if async clipboard `read()` method and `getData` methods provide similar level of fidelity of HTML content during paste operations so web apps can read the HTML content written by the native apps without any interop differences such as losing formats, meta tags etc.

-If we use the built-in sanitizer that produces an HTML fragment, the styles that get inlined bloat the payload and [strip out the custom styles](https://drive.google.com/file/d/1Nsyp1rUKc_NF4l0n-O05snAKabHAKeiG/view) inserted by sites like Excel online that are used to preserve excel specific semantics.
+If we use the built-in sanitizer that produces an HTML fragment, the styles that get inlined and bloat the payload and [strip out the custom styles](https://drive.google.com/file/d/1Nsyp1rUKc_NF4l0n-O05snAKabHAKeiG/view) inserted by sites like Excel online that are used to preserve excel specific semantics.

 ## Goals
-*   Preserve fidelity of the HTML format just like the legacy DataTransfer API used to read/write HTML format.
+*   Preserve fidelity of the HTML format just like the legacy DataTransfer API.
 *   Build on the existing Async Clipboard API, by leveraging existing:
     *   Structure, like asynchronous design and ClipboardItem.
     *   Protections, like permissions model, and secure-context/active-frame requirements of the API.